-Above, Stone Fox Bride creative director and co-founder Molly Guy and her assistant, Abbey Zembower, demonstrate how anyone—not just brides and bridesmaids—can make their own floral headpiece to wear all summer in 4 easy steps.
-What’s also cool about DIYing a flower crown?
-It can be done on the cheap: As Guy points out, you can get your flowers from the corner deli or go for silk flowers found at any crafts store.
+What’s especially cool about DIYing a flower crown?
+It can be done on the cheap: As you’ll see below, you can snag your flowers from the corner deli or go for silk flowers found at any crafts store.

 How to make a flower crown in 4 easy steps: